b-lukaszuk/BS_wJ_eng/contents/format_text.md

 we use the `get` function that we [used with dictionaries](https://b-lukaszuk.github.io/RJ_BS_eng/julia_language_decision_making.html#sec:julia_language_dictionaries).
-Likewise to the case of dictionaries, here we also use a default value (`emptyColPad`) that gets returned if an element of an given index does not exist.
-It's seems that we're done with the chapter's task.
+Likewise to the case of dictionaries, here we also use a default value (`emptyColPad`) that gets returned if an element at a given index does not exist.
+It seems that we're done with the chapter's task.
 Go ahead, test the last function (`getDoubleColumn(lorem) |> printLines `).